rakoshes/rakoshes.github.io/README.md

+# This is a clone of kodenames-pix by ninjabunny (https://github.com/ninjabunny/kodenames-pix)
-# kodenames-pix with custom pics
+# which I'm trying to update with custom pics